 As a kid I wasn’t even allowed near the microwave without supervision, mostly because my family was scared of it.
 I didn’t learn how to cook much until my late 20s.
 I had a baby and it dawned on me that I couldn’t feed my kids Lean Cuisine dinners and Cheez-It lunches.
 So I had to learn how to cook actual food.
 Wild, right?
 Thankfully, this was about the same time that cooking blogs were becoming a big thing.
 I credit their hard work for showing me that I could cook meals without getting totally overwhelmed.

 Fast forward a few years and I have developed some, okay a lot of food allergies.
 And I went vegan almost 4 years ago.
 In 2021 I learned my kidneys are in full mutiny and am on a low-oxalate diet as well.
 Now I want to share what I’ve learned and hopefully help people feed themselves and their families a healthy (and tasty!) plant-based and gluten-free recipes without spending a lot at the grocery store.

-Outside of cooking, I have 2 kids (who are constantly eating!) and am married.
+Outside of cooking, I have 2 teenagers (who are constantly eating!) and am married.
 We homeschool/unschool and believe learning is a lifelong journey.
-We have a large and sometimes cranky orange cat.
+We have a large and sometimes cranky orange cat named Lulu.
 I also enjoy knitting, reading, sewing, and trying to keep plants alive.